Reviews You Can Rely On

 Credit: Jenna Ammerman

-To test out drills and see which one is really the best you can get, we started off by comparing and researching all the most popular and promising tools, then bought all the top drills to test head-to-head.
+To test out drills and see which one is really the best you can get, we started off by comparing all the most popular and promising tools, then bought all the top drills to test head-to-head.
 We drilled hundreds and hundreds of holes, drove screw after screw, and pushed these products to the limits with some ridiculously large hole saws, along with a handful of other tests.
 We divided our tests into four different groups, each weighted proportional to their significance, with a full description of our testing procedures and processes below to help you with your DIY projects.

 drill - we drilled through a 16 gauge steel sheet.